skeller88/aws-terraform-bootstrap/README.md

 Increase the availability of the architecture by adding duplicate services to additional availability zones.
 For example, there's only one NAT in one AZ.

-Ansible script to automate local setup, such as creation of postgres user and database.
+Ansible script to automate local setup, such as creation of Postgres user and database.

 Create a lambda and EC2 that does not require internet access, to demonstrate the use of [VPC endpoints](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html).
 Currently SSM and S3